Doron-L/PriceOfCall/README.md

 All the features were categorical, and so it was strighforward to engenir them.
 For the logistic regression, I 1 hot-code them, while for the random forest, I only replaced the names of the different categories by numbers.
 The biggest challenge was to engineer the company name featyure.
 I feature engineered this feature in two different ways.
 In one way, I took the companies with the highest number of calls calls, made exploratory analysis, and saw if I understand the hour trends.
 There was no clear different hour trend for these different companies (???show figure???).
 In the second way, I grouped the different names by domain kowledge.
 For example, companies with the word restuarant were grouped together, as company names with the word hotel or inn.
 Then I removed groups with less than 100 calls and used it as one of the ML techniques features.

 ## Machine Learning
-Even though the dependencies between the pick-up ratio and the various feature where not clear in the exploratory data analysis, I applied machine learning classification techniques to perhaps identify more complex dependencies that were missed using the exploratory data analysis, as the depend on a combination of many of the features.
+Even though the dependencies between the pick-up ratio and the various features where not clear in the exploratory data analysis, I applied machine learning classification techniques to perhaps identify more complex dependencies that were missed using the exploratory data analysis, as the dependcy is on a combination of many of the features.

 I started with a logistic regression and then tried also random forest.
-None of them gave an accuracy (which is the releant metric in this case, as we care about...) that is significantly higher than the one obtained by predicting all calls not to be picked.  non-pick-up, which is the larger class.
+None of them gave an accuracy (which is the releant metric in this case, as we care about...) that is significantly higher than the one obtained by predicting all calls not to be picked-up, which is the larger class.

 ??? number the ones below and give a few explanations.